Andrew67/ddr-finder/README.md

 ddr-finder
 ==========

-HTML5 DDR Locator Application (targetted at Mobile); could be modified into a general location finder
+HTML5 DDR Locator Application (targetted at Mobile); could be modified into a general location finder.

 UI
 --